WalletScrutiny/WalletScrutinyCom/_android/io.bhex.app.md

 ---
 ### App Description

 From the carousel in Google play, it seems to be a centralized cryptocurrency exchange.
-That's how it is described:

 > HBTC Exchange is a 100% token holders owned trading platform that is jointly invested by Huobi, OKEx and 56 other world-class institutions.